Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar

-which has the advantage of reducing the problem to a 2-component form.
-With that, for problems of chemical interest one can focus on the large component wavefunctions, which dominate the positive energy solutions.
-Using this technique one obtains for the Hydrogen atom (i.e. for a Coulomb like potential)\cite{mcweeny_spins_1970,mcweeny_methods_1992}
+To obtain a simpler description of the Hamiltonian in Eq.~\eqref{DiracHam}, one can transform its 4-component representation into a block diagonal form by applying the Foldy-Wouthuysen transformation~\cite{bjorken1964relativistic}.
+This approach reduces the problem to an effective 2-component form.
+For problems of chemical interest, one can then focus on the large-component wavefunctions, which dominate the positive-energy solutions.
+For the hydrogen atom (i.e., a Coulomb-like potential), this technique yields~\cite{mcweeny_spins_1970,mcweeny_methods_1992}

-that is an approximated Breit-Pauli Hamiltonian where $\mu_{B}$ is the Bohr magneton, $g_{\textrm{e}}$ is the electron spin g-factor and
+that is, an approximated Breit-Pauli Hamiltonian where $\mu_{B}$ is the Bohr magneton, $g_{\textrm{e}}$ is the electron spin g-factor and

 is the spin operator.
-Note that scalar relativistic corrections, such as the Darwin and mass-velocity terms, have been omitted from equation (\ref{breit-pauli-2}) for the sake of clarity.
+Note that scalar relativistic corrections, such as the Darwin and mass-velocity terms, have been omitted from Eq.~\eqref{breit-pauli-2} for sake of clarity.
 In the presence of an external magnetic field, the mass-velocity term would involve the fourth power of the mechanical momentum operator, $\hat{\boldsymbol{\pi}}^4$, leading to complex higher-order couplings between the magnetic field and the electron momentum.

-The generalization of the previous Hamiltonian in the case of a molecular system is straightforward.
-Indeed, in the Born--Oppenheimer approximation, for applied static and uniform magnetic and electric fields we have
+The generalization of the Breit-Pauli Hamiltonian in Eq.~\eqref{breit-pauli-2} to the case of a molecular system is straightforward.
+Indeed, within the Born--Oppenheimer approximation, for applied static and uniform magnetic and electric fields, we have